 The school counselor may provide individualized personal, mental health, or family counseling to students in accordance with the specialization(s) authorized by their credential.
 Such services may include, but are not limited to, support related to the student's social and emotional development, behavior, substance abuse, mental health assessment, depression, or mental illness.
 As appropriate, students and their parents/guardians shall be informed about community agencies, organizations, or health care providers that offer qualified professional assistance.
 Written parent/guardian consent shall be obtained before mental health counseling or treatment services are provided to a student, except when the student is authorized to consent to the service pursuant to Family Code 6920-6929, Health and Safety Code 124260, or other applicable law.
-Any information of a personal nature disclosed to a school counselor by a student age 12 years or older or by his/her parent/guardian is confidential information.
+Any information of a personal nature disclosed to a school counselor by a student age 12 years or older or by their parent/guardian is confidential and shall not become part of the student record without the written consent of the person who disclosed the confidential information.
 The information shall not be revealed, released, discussed, or referred to except under the limited circumstances specified in Education Code 49602.
 A counselor shall consult with Butte County Office of Education's legal counsel whenever unsure of how to respond to a student's personal problem or when questions arise regarding the possible release of confidential information regarding a student.